 Mask-related conflicts, too much alcohol

-Noncompliance with the federal mask mandate seems to be fueling many of the problems.
-The FAA notes that the majority — more than 2,800 — of the cases involve conflicts over the mask requirement.
-On an April 12 JetBlue Airways flight from Boston to Orlando, for instance, a woman refused to comply with the face-mask mandate, shouted obscenities at the flight crew and, after a seated passenger objected to being bumped into, punched the passenger in the face.
+The FAA notes that the majority of the cases involve conflicts over the mask requirement.
+On a JetBlue Airways flight from Boston to Orlando last spring, for instance, a woman refused to comply with the mandate, shouted obscenities at the flight crew and, after a seated passenger objected to being bumped into, punched the passenger in the face.

-Nick Ewen, a senior editor at The Points Guy travel advice website, notes that this summer has seen high numbers of rescheduled and canceled flights, amplifying passenger frustration.
+Nick Ewen, a senior editor at The Points Guy travel advice website, notes the recent high numbers of rescheduled and canceled flights, amplifying passenger frustration.

 Gail Saltz, M.D., an associate professor of psychiatry at the New York Presbyterian Hospital/Weill Cornell School of Medicine and host of the How Can I Help? podcast from iHeartRadio, says she's not surprised by the rise of unruly passengers.